Rebecca has taught for over 20 years in a variety of settings. This is her first post as Head of School after 10 years of senior leadership.

 She has experience in teaching all key stages and is passionate about curriculum development and ensuring that learning is effective, meaningful and enjoyable.

 Her subject expertise includes English and for the last four years she has been a Wiltshire LA Moderator.
 She enjoys mentoring Trainee teachers and has worked closely with Pickwick Learning, The University of the West of England and Bath Spa.

 As Head of School, her priorities are to raise standards for all and identify and nurture the potential of all pupils and staff in Aloeric and to support others across the Trust.

-Kerry Parker is the Head of School at Corsham Primary - Broadwood Site.
-She has enjoyed 22 years in the teaching profession and has taught all ages in the primary sector, gaining her expertise with many children in a variety of settings.
+Kerry Parker is the Head of School at Corsham Primary's Broadwood Site.
+She has enjoyed over 20 years in the teaching profession and has taught all ages in the primary sector, gaining her expertise with many children in a variety of settings.
 She has over 10 years of school leadership experience and is qualified in the National Professional Qualification for Headship.
 Her particular areas of expertise and passion include teaching and learning for all, enhancing the curriculum and behaviour management.

 Lindsay Fry is the Head of School at Corsham Primary’s Pound Pill site.
 She has enjoyed over 20 years in the teaching profession and has taught the whole of the primary age range, in a variety of settings, ranging from a small village school to larger town schools.
-Lindsay has over 10 years of school leadership experience and has been a Head teacher for 4 years.
-Her qualifications include the National Professional Qualification for Headship and Masters of Education studies in Mentoring.
+Lindsay has over 12 years of school leadership experience and has been a Head of School for 6 years.
+Her qualifications include the National Professional Qualification for Headship, and a Masters of Education studies in Mentoring.
 Her particular areas of expertise include teaching and learning, behaviour management and school improvement.